 The Dassault Systèmes SIMULIA portfolio releases new versions of its software products every year, and this year is no different.
 The first release of Abaqus 2017 is now available for download at the media download portal.
 SIMULIA has developed and broadcast 2017 release webinars to make users aware of new features available in the 2017 release, but those webinars are long recordings ranging from one to two hours each, which can be daunting.
-This blog post will provide a brief highlight of standard and explicit updates in the Abaqus 2017 Solver.
+This blog post will provide a brief highlight of materials and explicit updates in Abaqus solver 2017.
 A more detailed explanation of any mentioned update, or answers to further questions, can be obtained either by listening to the webinar recordings at the SIMULIA 3DExperience user community portal, leaving a comment on this post, or contacting us.

 SPH boundary conditions improvements

 SPH particles located on opposite sides of a surface cannot interact with each other in the absence of boundary condition.
 This was not the case in previous releases; in Abaqus 2017, this is the default boundary condition setting.
 There are further improvements in tensile instability control to prevent instability among particles subjected to local tensile stresses.
 Below is an example in which there are SPH particles in two different chambers; the lower chamber particles are subjected to displacement BC while upper chamber particles are not subjected to any BC.

 - The series and parallel search algorithms for contact are unified to improve the DEM performance.
 The search cells are created only once.